cavalheiro/secondmemory/README.md

     ### Heading -> ## Heading -> # Heading
 ```

-#### Bullets
+### Lists

-Bullets are lines that start with a `*` or a `-`.
-Blocks of bullets must follow a correct identation, as per markdown standards.
-Example:
+Lists are lines that start with a `*` or a `-`, and list items must follow a correct identation, as per markdown standard.

 ```
-  * Bullet 1
+  * Item 1
     - sub-item 1
     - sub-item 2
       - yet another sub-item
-  * Bullet 2
+  * Item 2
     - sub-item 1
     - sub-item 2
 ```

 #### Tasks

-Bullets can be transformed in tasks.
-Pending tasks will be displayed in the sidebar.
-To create a task, move the cursor to a bullet line and press ctrl-T:
+To create a Task, select a List item and press `ctrl-shift-t`

 ```
     * [TODO] My first task
 ```

-To change the priority of a task, move the cursor to the task line, and press `ctrl->`:
+To change the Priority of a Task, press `ctrl->`

 ```
     * [TODO] [>] My first task
     * [TODO] [>>] My first task
 ```

-You can also create task sub-items with checkboxes:
+You can also create checkboxes in Task sub-items, by pressing `ctrl-shift-x` while positioned in a sub-item

 ```
     * [TODO] Test task 01
       - [ ] item 1
       - [x] item 2
 ```

-Please note there is currently no automation in place.
-Tasks will not be automatically closed when all boxes are checked.
+*Pending Tasks (TODO items) will be displayed in the sidebar.*

 ## Motivation